gayathriuthamaraj/InDel/README.md

 **Q: What happens if Redis goes down?**
 A: Go services fall back to PostgreSQL on a cache miss.
 Because the cache-aside pattern writes-through on updates, data consistency is never compromised.

-**Q: Is the system GDPR-ready?**
-A: All personal data is encrypted at rest, and we provide a `DELETE /api/v1/users/{id}` endpoint that purges PII from both Postgres and Redis.
-Audit logs are retained for compliance.

 **Q: What about IRDAI compliance?**
 A: The platform is architected to satisfy IRDAI actuarial audit requirements.
 Full actuarial-grade audit trails for every premium calculation, claim event, and payout are stored immutably in Kafka and PostgreSQL.